-EDUC 97, 2-4 Units Field Studies in Education
+EDUC 97.
+2-4 Units Field Studies in Education

 1 hour lecture, 3-9 hours laboratory (GR or P/NP).

-Prerequisite or corequisite: EDUC 1.
-Acceptable for credit: UC/CSU
+Prerequisite or Corequisite: EDUC 1.

 Course study under this section may be repeated one time for a maximum of 4 units.
 Supervised field experience in education: Strategies in teaching and/or tutoring in one of a variety of disciplines.